The Technohol 13 Alphabetical Character Roster: T

 Troublemaker: a wise cracking punk, Troublemaker definitely lives up to his name.
 Blessed with quadruple jointed limbs, he has become a martial arts master, some he specifically devised to make use of his own body - which he uses for the Web!
 Availability:

-Tunnel Rat: after being raised on the rather surly streets of Brooklyn back in the day, Nicky grew up to be tough, indomitable, and somewhat jaded.
+Tunnel Rat: raised on the surly streets of Brooklyn back in the day, Tunnel Rat grew up to be tough, indomitable, and somewhat jaded.
 Always looking for a good challenge, he's more than ready to climb into nasty Cobra tunnels to ferret out the bad guys!
-Tunnel Rat comes in Classic and Saga styles!
+Availability:

 Twilight: Lenore Fenzl was a retired Latin teacher who lived in a retirement home until the White Event turned her into a glowing, area effect energy leech.
 While afraid of her powers at first, Lenore ultimately used them to come into her own.
 Availability: